 EMDR is an approach to counseling that has been researched extensively.
 The name is rather unfortunate!
 (EMDR stands for Eye Movement Desensitization and Reprocessing).

 EMDR is recognized by the American Psychological Assocation as an evidenced-based practice.
 That just means that research has verified that EMDR is proven to be effective, especially for people who are stressed, have PTSD or have experienced trauma.

 Trauma is an experience that causes one to develop erroneous beliefs about oneself or the world and to behave in ways that are not skillful.
 (Parnell, 2007)

 Small "t" traumas: Small t" traumas are caused by life experience that give one a lesser sense of self-confidence and assault one's sense of self-efficacy.
 They keep one from living to their full potential and cause suffering.

-Big "T" traumas: are caused by witnessing or experiencing life events such as car accidents, wars, assaults, rape, childhood abuse, disasters and loss.
+Big "T" traumas: are caused by witnessing or experiencing life events such as childhood abuse, neglect, lack of attachment to parents or caregivers, natural disasters and loss.